 Remember the saying, there is no place like home?
 Drifting from the traditional travelling routines, travellers are now looking for varied and unique accommodation choices, as well as experiences characterised with personalised touches and the chance to be immersed in the local cultures.
 Essentially, Airbnb is the platform which provides "homes" and "experiences" for travellers who are yearning for authentic adventures.

-As an online platform, Airbnb has never met every hosts and guests from more than 65,000 cities and 191 countries all around the world.
+As an online platform, Airbnb has never met every hosts and guests from 81,000 cities and 191 countries all around the world.
 Then, one might question how Airbnb knows what the hosts can offer and what the guests want?
 How does Airbnb maintain its "hit rate" of successful matches?
 The answer is clear as bell: Data.

 For example, by making use of its database, Airbnb could provide in the guests' search results the hosts who would be more likely to accept their accommodation requests.
 Data helps to satisfy consumers' needs faster, better and preciser.
 While the travel industry is undergoing transformation, the new platform has at the same time attracted debate in some communities with some calling for regulating short-let accommodation.
 In Japan, a piece of law on short-lets will come into effect in June 2018.